How Anna Wintour Orchestrated Marchesa’s Post-Weinstein Comeback

 In an accompanying interview with writer Jonathan Van Meter, done in February, Chapman echoes Wintour’s descriptions.
 She says that as the news about her husband poured in, she stopped being able to keep food down and lost ten pounds in five days.
 She hadn’t been out in public in five months.

 The night before Van Meter arrived at Chapman’s home, she called to say she was “not ready to address anything too difficult, did not feel prepared.”
-He assured her that he was going write about her life before Harvey, which, he does.
+He assured her that he was going write about her life before Weinstein, which, he does.
 At great length.
-But there is also much sobbing on the subject of Harvey and her children — stuff Chapman says she “wasn’t prepared to say.”
+But there is also much sobbing on the subject of Weinstein and her children — stuff Chapman says she “wasn’t prepared to say.”

 The piece, which describes Chapman more than once as “goofy,” also paints her as someone who does not enjoy attention — someone who might, say, have to be coaxed into a Vogue profile.
 It was her decision to cancel Marchesa’s fall 2018 runway show in January, and not to offer any clothes for awards season.

-Note: This article has been updated to show that Chapman did not have a magazine cover.